BillyStiles1991/PlayerLevellingSystem/README.md

 ### E) To test

-**Adjust values on the Player GameObject when running the unity scene** This will show the component working, gradually increase the exp 'Current exp' field in order to see levels progressing and experience needed accelerating as levels get higher.
+**Adjust values on the Player>Player Stats (Script) GameObject when running the unity scene** This will show the component working, gradually increase the exp 'Current exp' field in order to see levels progressing and experience needed accelerating as levels get higher.